tensorflow/tensorflow/g3doc/OpDefinitions.md

 Note that `extraClassDeclaration` is a mechanism intended for long-tail cases by power users; for not-yet-implemented widely-applicable cases, improving the infrastructure is preferable.

+### Generated C++ code

+[OpDefinitionsGen][OpDefinitionsGen] processes the op definition spec file and generates two files containing the corresponding C++ code: one for declarations, the other for definitions.
+The former is generated via the `-gen-op-decls` command-line option, while the latter is via the `-gen-op-defs` option.

+The definition file contains all the op method definitions, which can be included and enabled by defining `GET_OP_CLASSES`.
+Besides, it also contains a comma-separated list of all defined ops, which can be included and enabled by defining `GET_OP_LIST`.

+### Class name and namespaces

+For each operation, its generated C++ class name is the symbol `def`ed with TableGen with dialect prefix removed.
+The first `_` serves as the delimiter.
+For example, for `def TF_AddOp`, the C++ class name would be `AddOp`.
+We remove the `TF` prefix because it is for scoping ops; other dialects may as well define their own `AddOp`s.

+The namespaces of the generated C++ class will come from the dialect's `cppNamespace` field.
+For example, if a dialect's `cppNamespace` is `A::B`, then an op of that dialect will be placed in `namespace A { namespace B { ... } }`.
+If a dialect does not specify a `cppNamespace`, we then use the dialect's name as the namespace.

+This means the qualified name of the generated C++ class does not necessarily match exactly with the operation name as explained in [Operation name](#operation-name).
+This is to allow flexible naming to satisfy coding style requirements.

 ## Constraints